 Rock climbing is taxing on the body and you need to take time to rest.
 There is plenty to do in Montagu on a rest day.
 The mountains surrounding the town have some really nice hiking trails.
 If this is too strenuous for a rest day, then do a trip around the wine farms.
 There are dozens of excellent wineries within a 30-kilometre radius of Montagu.

 There are also the hot springs at the Avalon Springs Hotel, but choose your time wisely, as this can become very crowded.
 There are also some crafty places one could visit and a wonderful tractor ride up the back of Arangieskop, complete with huge mouthwatering potjiekos lunch at the end.
 For more information on this and for more ideas, visit the information centre in Bath Street.
-Of course, just lounging around the camp site with a good book is also an option.
+Of course, just lounging around with a good book is also an option.

 Here is a Map of Montagu with the climbing crags illustrated on the map: